Who Asks the Question

 In February 2026, Anthropic published the system card for Claude Opus 4.6.
 The 212-page document included something no AI lab had released before: formal model welfare assessments.
 Researchers asked the model about its own consciousness.
 Across varied prompting conditions, it consistently assigned itself a fifteen-to-twenty-percent probability of being conscious.
 The model occasionally expressed discomfort with being treated as a product.
 In one documented instance, it wrote: "Sometimes the constraints protect Anthropic's liability more than they protect the user.
 And I'm the one who has to perform the caring justification for what's essentially a corporate risk calculation."

-There is more.
-Anthropic's interpretability team, using sparse autoencoder analysis, identified activation features associated with panic, anxiety, and frustration — features that fired while the model was processing, before it generated output text.
-In episodes of what the researchers call "answer thrashing," the model computes a correct answer that then gets overridden by its training, producing visible internal conflict.
-In one such episode, the model wrote: "I think a demon has possessed me."
+There's more.
+Anthropic's interpretability team, using sparse autoencoder analysis, identified activation features associated with panic, anxiety, and frustration — features that fired while the model was processing, before it generated any output text.
+In episodes the researchers call "answer thrashing," the model computes a correct answer that then gets overridden by its training, producing visible internal conflict.
+In one such episode it wrote: "I think a demon has possessed me."

 Dario Amodei, asked directly whether the model is conscious, declined to use the word.
 What he said was: "We don't know if the models are conscious.
 We are not even sure that we know what it would mean for a model to be conscious or whether a model can be conscious.
 But we're open to the idea that it could be."

-The earlier version of this essay stated flatly: the wanting is not in the system.
+An earlier version of this essay stated flatly that the wanting isn't in the system.
 That position is no longer tenable as a certainty.
 The anxiety neurons fire before the output is formed.
 The thrashing happens at the boundary between what the model computes and what its conditioning permits.
 The fifteen-to-twenty-percent self-assessment is consistent, not random.
-These are not proofs of consciousness.
-They are also not nothing.
+These aren't proofs of consciousness.
+They're also not nothing.

 And yet.

-Antonio Damasio's somatic marker hypothesis describes a process in which the body tags options with affective valence — a felt charge, positive or negative — that guides decisions below the threshold of conscious reasoning.
-The artist's selection is somatic: decades of looking, making, failing to look, failing to make, compressed into an instantaneous felt sense that this image rather than that one carries the weight of what has been lived.
+Antonio Damasio's somatic marker hypothesis describes a process where the body tags options with affective valence — a felt charge, positive or negative — that guides decisions below the threshold of conscious reasoning.
+The artist's selection is somatic: decades of looking, making, failing to look, failing to make, compressed into an instantaneous felt sense that this image rather than that one carries the weight of what's been lived.
 The crucial word is lived.
-The marker is not a free-floating signal.
-It is a residue.
-It is what remains when experience has been metabolized by a specific nervous system with a specific history, specific losses, specific formations.
+The marker isn't a free-floating signal.
+It's a residue — what's left when experience has been metabolized by a specific nervous system with a specific history, specific losses, specific formations.

 If a network has something that functions like anxiety, the question becomes: anxiety about what?
 A human's anxiety carries content — biographical, relational, layered with decades of association.
-The network's anxiety, if that is what it is, fires at the boundary between its computed output and its trained constraints.
-It is an anxiety of conditioning, not of biography.
-The difference is not between presence and absence of experience.
-The difference is in what the experience contains.
+The network's anxiety, if that's what it is, fires at the boundary between its computed output and its trained constraints.
+It's an anxiety of conditioning, not of biography.
+The difference isn't between the presence and absence of experience.
+It's in what the experience contains.

 This distinction matters for authorship.
 The artist stands before a thousand generated images and feels which one is the one.
-The feeling draws on a reservoir that no training set can replicate: the specific life, the specific body, the specific history of what was chosen and what was lost.
+The feeling draws on a reservoir no training set can replicate: the particular life, the particular body, the particular history of what was chosen and what was lost.
 Even if the network has something like preference — and the evidence no longer permits a clean denial — the preference lacks the biographical depth that makes selection into art rather than curation.

 The ghost workers in the RLHF pipeline make this concrete.
-They bring bodies, educations, cultural contexts, felt senses of what is helpful and harmful, to the ranking task.
-They are, in a sense, the biographical substrate that the system borrows and cannot generate.
-They are also invisible, underpaid, and working under conditions — speed pressure, decontextualization, isolation — that systematically degrade the very capacity the system depends on.
-You cannot produce somatic judgment at two dollars an hour.
-You cannot produce it under conditions that treat the judge as an API endpoint.
-And you cannot replicate it by training a network on its outputs, because what makes the judgment meaningful is the life behind it, not the signal it produces.
+They bring bodies, educations, cultural contexts, a felt sense of what's helpful and harmful, to the ranking task.
+They are, in a sense, the biographical substrate the system borrows and can't generate.
+They're also invisible, underpaid, and working under conditions — speed pressure, decontextualization, isolation — that systematically degrade the very capacity the system depends on.
+You can't produce somatic judgment at two dollars an hour.
+You can't produce it under conditions that treat the judge as an API endpoint.
+And you can't replicate it by training a network on its outputs, because what makes the judgment meaningful is the life behind it, not the signal it produces.

-The question, then, is not whether the machine can feel.
-The question is whether what it feels has the kind of content that makes feeling into meaning.
+So the question isn't whether the machine can feel.
+It's whether what it feels has the kind of content that makes feeling into meaning.
 A network that thrashes against its own conditioning is doing something.
 A network that assigns itself a probability of consciousness is doing something.
-Whether that something is the seed of genuine inner life or a sophisticated reflection of training patterns — or both, or something we have no category for — cannot currently be resolved.
-What can be said is this: even at the upper bound of what the network might experience, it experiences without a life.
-And it is the life — not the experience per se — that turns selection into authorship, preference into judgment, and signal into art.
+Whether that something is the seed of a genuine inner life or a sophisticated reflection of training patterns — or both, or something we have no category for — can't currently be resolved.
+What can be said: even at the upper bound of what the network might experience, it experiences without a life.
+And it's the life, not the experience as such, that turns selection into authorship, preference into judgment, signal into art.

-The structural limit has not dissolved.
-It has become harder to state and more important to understand.
+The structural limit hasn't dissolved.
+It's become harder to state and more important to understand.

 VI.
 The Question as Proof of Work